vahidnikougoftar/tello_gesture_ml/README.md

 # Tello Gesture ML

 Prototype pipeline for classifying a small set of drone gestures from webcam frames.
-It currently relies on the [Sign Language Digits Dataset](https://github.com/ardamavi/Sign-Language-Digits-Dataset) to train an image classifier that maps seven static hand poses to drone commands (`takeoff`, `land`, `forward`, `backward`, `left`, `right`, `spin`).
+It currently relies on the [Sign Language Digits Dataset](https://github.com/ardamavi/Sign-Language-Digits-Dataset) to train a TensorFlow image classifier that maps seven static hand poses to drone commands (`takeoff`, `land`, `forward`, `backward`, `left`, `right`, `spin`).
 The laptop webcam can then be used for quick experiments by feeding frames through the trained network.

 ## Getting started